echoreader/bytehuman.blog/posts/best-web-hosting-for-small-business-ecommerce.md

 - Skipping *scalability* led to crashes during ads.
 - Ignoring *server resources* upgrading early saved headaches.

+> Also check out [Information Security Policy Example for Small Businesses](https://bytehuman.blog/information-security-policy-example-small-business/) — an article that covers a similar topic and complements this one.

 ## Scaling Your Hosting as Your Business Grows

 My store started with 50 orders/month; now it's 500. *Shared hosting* worked initially, but *VPS hosting* via SiteGround gave dedicated *server resources* for inventory syncs.
 Watch for traffic thresholds most hosts alert you.
 For U.S. businesses, edge servers in multiple states ensure *fast page speed* coast-to-coast.